 FanDuel is partnered with the NBA, while both sites have team partnerships.

 DraftKings is partners with several clubs in the English Premier League.

 What is the future of DraftKings and FanDuel?

 It is bright.
-Sports betting will continue to expand as will the offerings of both sites.
+US online sports betting will continue to expand as will the offerings of both sites.

 Will DraftKings and FanDuel merge?

 There haven’t been any further talks of a merger since the initial agreement was called off in 2017.